PietroLacommande/Neumann-Series/README.md

 The Neumann series offers a way to approximate the inverse for matrices \( A \) where \( \|I - A\| \) is small.
 This repository includes:
 - An explanation of the Neumann series for matrix inversion.
 - An implementation in CUDA.
+- MATLAB code for generating a matrix A, calculating the follow up matrixes for Neumann series and calculating the inverse of matrix A

 ## Installation